Debilitating Depression, Symptoms & Treatment

 • Brain chemistry: A chemical imbalance in the brain parts that manage thoughts, mood, appetite, sleep, and behavior in people who are dealing with depression.

-• Family history: You are at a higher risk if you have a family past of depression or other similar mood disorders.
+• Family history: You are at a higher risk if you have a family past of it or other similar mood disorders.

 • Early childhood trauma: Some events affect how your body reacts to fear and other stressful situations.

-• Brain structure: The risk of depression is higher if your brain’s frontal lobe is less active.
+• Brain structure: The risk of it is higher if your brain’s frontal lobe is less active.

-• Substance use: If you have a history of substance use disorder or alcoholism, depression can affect your risk.
+• Substance use: If you have a history of substance use disorder or alcoholism, it can affect your risk.

-• Pain: People who feel chronic physical pain or emotional pain for prolonged duration are significantly more prone to develop depression.
+• Pain: People who feel chronic physical pain or emotional pain for prolonged duration are significantly more prone to develop it.

 • Medical conditions: Specific medical conditions may put you at higher risk, such as insomnia, chronic illness, Parkinson’s disease, chronic pain, heart attack, and cancer.